-Because the AKC Breed Standard for Siberian Husky is quite specific about the size, weight, and physical appearance of what a Husky should look like.
+The AKC Breed Standard for Siberian Husky is quite specific about the size, weight, and physical appearance of what a Husky should look like.
 If the parents of a puppy both meet the standard and have been winning shows, there is a good chance the puppy will also be of such a high standard.

 Are there any alternatives?

-Believe it or not pet shops are likely to charge more for puppies because they have rents and retail margins to make.
+Believe it or not, pet shops are likely to charge more for puppies because they have rents and retail margins to make.
 We would generally not recommend buying from a pet shop as many are fronts for puppy mills and dogs are not necessarily bred for the betterment of the breed.
-That is, to improve physical qualities, health, and temperament of the animals.
+That is, to improve the physical qualities, health, and temperament of the animals.

-We have put together a guide on alternatives to buying from a breeder which should give you some ideas where to look.
+We have put together a guide on alternatives to buying from a breeder which should give you some ideas about where to look.
 These include classifieds, agencies, and local breeders who might not advertise.

-Just remember that over the course of a Husky’s twelve to fourteen year life, the purchase price is going to be relatively insignificant compared to food, health checkups, and other costs associated with keeping animals.
+Just remember that over the course of Husky’s twelve to fourteen-year life, the purchase price is going to be relatively insignificant compared to food, health checkups, and other costs associated with keeping animals.
 So while you might be tempted at the start to save a couple of hundred dollars, perhaps you are better off purchasing from a reputable breeder with a track record of producing healthy, happy, and ideal puppies.